|birding diary most recent entry: 3 November 2019|

 WINTER 22 December to 21 March (according to French reckoning)

-We would say the voice of the Golden Oriole is normally unmistakable - but we heard it each year between early January 2013 and 2017 at le Moulin du Chemin.
-At first we wondered about the unmistakeability of the Golden Oriole's voice since these birds had only been know in this area as a summer migrant.
+We would say the voice of the Golden Oriole is normally unmistakable - but we heard it each year between early January 2013, 2017 and 2019 at le Moulin du Chemin.
+At first we wondered about the unmistakeability of the Golden Oriole's voice since these birds had formerly been know in this area as a summer migrant.
 The temperature in early January is usually around 0°C.

 When we first came to le Moulin in the early 1990's, it was said that the Golden Oriole was only seen south of Niort (40km south of le Moulin du Chemin and - surprisingly a three to five degrees warmer).
 In recent years the Golden Oriole has been common around le Moulin during the summer months.

 January 2014 - An exceptionally warm January when most mornings, spring birdsong was evident, even in the earliest days, building considerably towards the end of the month.

 12 January 2016 - Incredibly for this region, there were half a dozen Cormorant on a local lake, glimpsed form a car - unless I was mistaken.

 23 January 2016 - A flock of about twenty White Cattle Egret were seen over nearby fields.
 The is the largest number seen by us in the region in 22 years.
 Early in 2017 there we fewer white cattle egrets and these were seen on fewer occasions.
 In late November and early December 2017 there seem to be a great number of white cattle egrets in the cattle pastures around le Moulin du Chemin.
 On one -5° morning in mid-December 2017 egrets were seen standing on the backs of the cattle.

 February 2014, 2015 and 2016 - Birds love the wet warm weather we are having, judging by the fantastique birdsong heard at le Moulin du Chemin each day.